-As reported in Figure 4, successful mayoral candidates deforest significantly more than runners-up in years two, three, and four after their entry into office (+52%, +39%) and +52%, respectively).
-This finding provides evidence that mayors increase deforestation on their personal properties while in office.
-The effect of entry into office on environmental violations presents a noteworthy contrast: successful candidates are significantly less likely than runners-up to receive environmental violations in years three and four after entry into office.
-Taken together with the simultaneous increase in deforestation on successful candidates' properties, this suggests mayors may enjoy some level of political cover from federal environmental enforcement on their personal properties.
+As reported in Figure 4, successful mayoral candidates deforest significantly more than runners-up in years three and four of their mayoral mandate (+53% and +59%, respectively), though overall estimates are noisy and there is a significant difference in pre-trends in period t - 4.
+This leads us to conclude that, while we cannot credibly measure significant changes in deforestation for candidates, a positive effect is possible.
+The effect of entry into office on environmental violations presents a noteworthy contrast: successful candidates are weakly less likely than runners-up to receive environmental violations during their mayoral mandate.
+Taken together with the upward trend in deforestation on successful candidates' properties, this suggests mayors may enjoy some level of political cover from federal environmental enforcement on their personal properties.